 The zoom links of the symposium will be posted to the registered participants after the registration is closed.

 Scientific organising committee:

-Michele Punturo, Harald Lueck, Stefano Bagnasco, Achim Stahl, Patrice Verdier, Gianluca Gemme, Stefan Hild, Marica Branchesi, Michele Maggiore, Ed Porter, Domenico D'Urso, Wim Walk
+Michele Punturo, Harald Lueck, Stefano Bagnasco, Achim Stahl, Patrice Verdier, Gianluca Gemme, Jan Harms, Stefan Hild, Marica Branchesi, Michele Maggiore, Ed Porter, Domenico D'Urso, Wim Walk

 Local organising committee: